Back to Insights

 The Team You Need

-Whilst lawyers aren't unique in working together to achieve a common goal for a client, multi-skilled teams involving lawyers can present challenges which can lead to disagreements and power struggles in getting results and achieving the outcome sought, particularly when each member has a view and opinion which is different to another team members opinion.
+Whilst lawyers aren't unique in working together to achieve a common goal for a client, multi-skilled teams involving lawyers can present challenges which can lead to disagreements and power struggles in getting results and achieving the outcome sought, particularly when each member has a different view and opinion.

 Related Topics: